Pasindu-Uthum/bav-bar-animation/README.md

 ## **JAVASCRIPT**

 This is the JavaScript part.
 It is very simple.
-All it does is change the _background-color_ of the document when an icon is clicked.
+All it does is change the <code>background-color</code> of the document when an icon is clicked.
 (Just for fun 😂).
 So here it is...

 ```javascript
 const link = document.querySelectorAll("span"); // Getting all the span elements